RSS

 2012

-According to surveys, about 2/3 of Russian specialists noted that their interest in SDN is only purely theoretical in nature.
-Meanwhile, "using the principles of programmable network management and virtualization of network services to form problem-oriented computing environments designed to solve complex application problems" is included in the government "List of priority scientific tasks for solving which it is necessary to use the capabilities of federal centers for the collective use of scientific equipment."
-"The task is aimed at developing a complex of network and information technologies for building a flexible, adaptable to the specifics of infrastructure research based on the new concept of organizing network space and computing services."
+Polls show that about 2/3 of Russian specialists noted that their interest in SDN is still only purely theoretical in nature.
+Meanwhile, "the use of the principles of programmable network management and virtualization of network services to form problem-oriented computing environments designed to solve complex applied problems" is included in the government's "List of priority scientific tasks that require the use of the capabilities of federal centers for collective use of scientific equipment."
+"The task is aimed at developing a complex of network and information technologies for building flexible, adaptable to the specifics of infrastructure research based on the new concept of organizing network space and computing services."

-Due to the fact that the network equipment of foreign production in Russia accounts for, according to some estimates, more than 90%, and due to the deterioration of relations with the West, the task of replacing imports is quite acute.
-In this regard, the implementation of successful SDN projects gives the country the chance to become a significant partner of the leaders of this segment of the IT market.
+Due to the fact that the share of network equipment of foreign production in Russia accounts for, according to some estimates, more than 90%, and due to the deterioration of relations with the West, the task of replacing imports is quite acute.
+In this regard, the implementation of successful SDN projects gives the country a chance to become a significant partner of the leaders of this segment of the IT market.

-In general, the success of SDN in Russia and the emergence of a new intensive market segment (network application software) depend on the interest of all participants in the ICT market, primarily from domestic IT companies and operators, academic and industry institutions, the regulator and other government agencies.
+In general, the success of SDN in Russia and the emergence of a new large market segment (network application software) depend on the interest of all participants in the ICT market, primarily from domestic IT companies and operators, academic and industry institutions, the regulator and other government agencies.

-World market
+Global market

 2021: The market for software-defined infrastructures for data centers exceeded $12 billion

 The volume of the global software-defined infrastructure (SDI) market in 2020 reached $12.17 billion, an increase of 5% compared to 2019.
-Such data was published on June 9, 2021 in the analytical company IDC.
+Such data were published on June 9, 2021 in the analytical company IDC.

 File:Aquote1.png